omeka/omeka-s-enduser/docs/modules/datavisualization.md

 1. **Count of property values**, which visualizes the count of values of a selected property of items.
 1. **Item relationships**, which visualizes the relationships between items via their resource values.

-This selection will be represented by the "Dataset type" column in the table on the module's homepage.

 Once you select what you would like to visualize, click the "Next" button.
 You will then be able to describe and configure this visualization.

 - Each visualization requires a Title.